vitaminj/aws-iot-device-sdk-js/README.md

 ### awsIot.device(options)

-Returns an instance of the [mqtt.Client()](https://github.com/mqttjs/MQTT.js/blob/master/README.md#client) class, configured for a TLS connection with the AWS IoT service and with arguments as specified in `options`.
+Returns an instance of the [mqtt.Client()](https://github.com/mqttjs/MQTT.js/blob/master/README.md#client) class, configured for a TLS connection with the AWS IoT platform and with arguments as specified in `options`.
 The awsIot-specific arguments are as
 follows: